 Another benefit of going on safari in the Serengeti in the rainy season is that the drop in visitor numbers sees the price of accommodation follow suit.
 This makes tacking on a few extra days to your safari or staying in a luxury safari lodge that might normally be out of your budget range more affordable.

-Look for eco-friendly safari lodges
+Look for smaller, eco-friendly safari lodges

 One such eco-friendly, tented safari camp, Ehlane Plains Camp, is tucked away in the remote, untouched eastern plains of the Serengeti in the big cat region of Soit le Motonyi.
 Closed to all but a small group of big cat researchers for 20 years, Soit Le Motonyi recently reopened to a limited number of visitors.